 In November 2021, we entered into a Loan Agreement with Oxford Finance that provided us with up to \$50.0 million of borrowing capacity across five potential tranches.
-The initial tranche of \$10.0 million was funded at the closing of the Loan Agreement.
-As of December 31, 2022, a total of \$40.0 million in borrowing capacity remained available to us across two potential tranches.
+The initial tranche of \$10.0 million was funded at the closing of the Loan Agreement, and we declined the remaining tranches in borrowing capacity available to us.
 Our overall leverage and certain obligations and affirmative and negative covenants contained in the related documentation could adversely affect our financial health and business and future operations by limiting our ability to, among other things, satisfy our obligations under the Loan Agreement, refinance our debt on terms acceptable to us or at all, plan for and adjust to changing business, industry and market conditions, use our available cash flow to fund future acquisitions and make dividend payments, and obtain additional financing for working capital, to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity.